-At 31 March 2023, the Authority had no contingent assets
+At 31 March 2022, the Authority had no contingent assets

-At 31 March 2023, the Authority has a contingent liability relating to the 2015 Firefighters' Pension Scheme.
+At 31 March 2022, the Authority has a contingent liability relating to the 2015 Firefighters' Pension Scheme.
 An employment tribunal case was brought against the Government in relation to possible discrimination in relation to the introduction of the 2015 Firefighters' Pension Scheme.
 The scheme included transitional protection arrangements between the old scheme and the new scheme.
 These transitional arrangements were found to be unlawful as they discriminated on the grounds of age.
 Fire Authorities are in a difficult position as they are required to implement the remedy in a timely manner whilst the discriminatory part of the pension legislation is not expected to be updated until at least October 2023.
-After the withdrawal of its Immediate Detriment guidance, the government recommended that the application of Immediate Detriment should cease new legislation is in place due to the difficulties particularly around tax arrangements.
+After the withdrawal of its Immediate Detriment guidance, the government are not recommending that Immediate Detriment cases are addressed until new legislation is in place due to the difficulties particularly around tax arrangements.
 However, due to the risk of future litigation, the Authority approved continuation of applying immediate detriment remedy at its Policy and Strategy meeting on 1 April 2022.
-It is not yet clear what future costs the Authority will face in implementing the McCloud remedy and whether there will be any new burden grant available from the government to cover these costs.
+It is not yet clear what future costs the Authority will face in implementing the McCloud remedy and whether there will be any new burden grant available from the government to cover these costs, which could be significant.
 The Authority approved the creation of a £200k earmarked reserve to cover potential McCloud costs in April 2022.